hpssjellis/pgb-cloud9/a-scripts-advanced/README.md

 You will be given a link to click
 The username will be the same as your login username.
 I suggest setting a password.

+You can then use phpmyadmin to seup your databases.

+Any files in this folder with the .php extension need to go in the php folder of the demo=project